 They will not accept screenshots of the photo ID, so get your camera ready to take pictures of your chosen identification.

 Amazon also has a bank verification process to ensure they may withdraw and verify your identity associated with your bank.
 If you have to choose the “others” option under the bank drop-down menu, you’ll need to have a bank statement handy.
+If you find it challenging to provide a physical bank statement, consider using a bank statement converter to transform your electronic statement into a suitable format for verification.

 After putting in this information, Amazon will inform you that they will send a card to your house to verify your physical address.